KateFavre/Inventory-Application-Java-Springboot/README.md

 J.  Remove the class files for any unused validators in order to clean your code. removed DeletePartValidator.java because it was unused

+*** changed create-drop back to update in application properties